ootidea/ts-tagged-union/README.md

     Success: { payload: Blob }   // Corresponds to { status: 'Success', payload: Blob }
     Failure: { message: string } // Corresponds to { status: 'Failure', message: string }
   },
-  'status'
+  'status' // Either a string literal or symbol type
 >
-// You need to provide a custom tag key as an argument due to TypeScript specifications. const Response = helperFunctionsOf<Response>('status')
+// You need to provide the tag key as an argument due to TypeScript specifications. const Response = helperFunctionsOf<Response>('status')
 ```